-Abingdon is a strong advocate of single-sex education, but it also has close ties with the nearby girls’ school of St Helen and St Katharine to teach some subjects jointly and to collaborate on drama productions and musical activities, particularly in the Sixth Form.
+Abingdon enjoys close ties with the nearby girls’ school of St Helen and St Katharine, with whom partnership, drama and musical activities are shared and some subject jointly taught in Sixth Form.

-The curriculum covers art, DT, drama, music, Latin, ancient history, ancient Greek, as well as some more unusual options including astronomy.
+The curriculum covers art, DT, drama, music, Latin, ancient history, ancient Greek, as well as some more unusual options including computer science and electronics.

-Private schools worldwide have a reputation for championing sport and the arts, whether that’s music, drama, dance, film, or art.
-While sport and the arts are not popular GCSE and A Level subjects, Abingdon does encourage creativity and performance.
-Around half the school plays a musical instrument; the school has its own Film Unit, the AFU, which has produced over 175 short films; and there are choirs, bands, orchestras and chamber groups open to both the boys and their parents.
+Private schools worldwide have a reputation for championing sport and the arts, whether that’s music, drama, dance, film, or art and Abingdon actively encourages creativity and performance through its extra-curricular offering.
+Around half the school plays a musical instrument; the school has its own Film Unit, the AFU, which has produced over 200 short films; and there are choirs, bands, orchestras and chamber groups open to both the boys and the wider school community.
 Activities such as a podcasting club, theatre design workshops, modern foreign language plays and annual drama productions are all part of school life.
-It all helps to keep Abingdon from becoming too academically-focused, and helps students to broaden their horizons.
+It all helps Abingdon students to broaden their horizons.

-The school has some fantastic facilities including a boathouse, swimming pool, and 450-seat theatre.
-Its sports hall is home to two squash courts, two fitness suites, a climbing wall, martial arts and fencing studio and rowing ergometer suite; there is also an athletics tracks and 4G pitch at the nearby Tilsley Park.
+The school has some fantastic facilities including a boathouse, sports centre with swimming pool, two fitness suites, squash courts, climbing wall, martial arts and fencing studio and rowing ergometer suite; Tilsley Park athletics track and 3G pitch, and 450-seat theatre.

 The school has invested heavily in its sports programme, and the facilities are widely used by both the school and the local community.
-Rugby, rowing and hockey are the school’s strengths, and boys will often be seen training or playing a match after school or on Saturdays; regular opponents include Radley, Bradfield, Wellington, Marlborough and Eton.
-There are also clubs for the less traditional sports of karate, canoe polo, fencing, cross-country, sailing and shooting, so plenty to keep any boy active.
+Rugby, hockey and cricket are the school’s strengths, and boys will often be seen training or playing a match after school or on Saturdays; regular opponents include Radley, Bradfield, Wellington, Marlborough and Eton.
+There are also clubs for the football, rowing, karate, canoe polo, fencing, cross-country, sailing and shooting, so plenty to keep any boy active.

 Abingdon runs a huge extra-curricular programme fondly known as the Other Half, which encapsulates the school’s belief that “what a boy does in the classroom is only half of the reason he’s at the school and only half of what is going to be important to him as he matures”.